KevinLight831/P9D/README.md

 - Method 1： Online download each image

-By simply changing the storage path, you can use codes of this codebase to download all images to specified path.
+By simply changing the storage path, you can use codes of this codebase to download all images to the specified path.
 ```
 P9D
-├── download_images_train.py # download the images of train set
+├── download_images_train.py # Download the images of the train set
-├── download_images_test.py # you can use it to download the images of test/query/gallery set
+├── download_images_test.py # You can use it to download the images of the test/query/gallery set
 ├── download_images_check.py # In the first download, some images may fail to download and this code can download missing images.

 ```